koosoli/Lux-Alert-HACS-integration/README.md

 4. You will be prompted to select a **minimum severity level**.
 Alerts below this level will be ignored by the entire integration.
 Select your desired level and click **Submit**.
 5. To change the severity level later, go to the integration's card on the Devices & Services page and click **"Configure"**.

+## Advanced Configuration

+In the integration's options, you can also configure the following advanced features:

+*   **Enable Location Filter**: When enabled, only alerts that are relevant to your Home Assistant's location will be shown.
+You can configure your Home Assistant's location in the General Configuration settings.
+*   **Latitude and Longitude**: If you want to use a different location than your Home Assistant's default, you can specify a custom latitude and longitude.
+*   **Watchlist Keywords**: You can specify a comma-separated list of keywords.
+Only alerts that contain one or more of these keywords in their headline or description will be shown.
+*   **Allergens**: You can select a list of allergens.
+Only alerts that are related to one or more of these allergens will be shown.

 ## Dashboard Card

 This integration includes a custom Lovelace card (`lu-alert-card`) to display the alerts in a clean and organized way.